f5devcentral/f5-rseries-training/docs/rseries_security.rst

 The F5OS-A 1.4.0 release introduced the **Resource Admin** user role, which is similar to the Admin user role but it cannot create additional local user accounts, delete existing local users, change local user authorizations, or change the set of remotely authenticated users allowed to access the system.
 Below is an example creating a resource admin user via the CLI.
 When assigning a new user to role **resource-admin**, their access will be restricted as noted above.

 F5OS-A 1.8.0 also adds a new "Guest" role called **user**.
 The new **user** role available at the F5OS-A system level restricts access to the logs similar to BIG-IP Guest user.
 F5OS has implemented a new role called **user** which provides read-only access to view all the non-sensitive information on the system.
-The user role cannot modify any system configurations, however, users can change account passwords.
+The user role cannot modify any system configurations, however users can change account passwords.

 Resource Admin & Guest User Role via CLI